SoftUni/Programming-Basics-Book-Python-EN/chapter-05-loops.md

 ![](/assets/chapter-5-1-images/13.Turtle-graphics-05.png)

-Now you can modify the turtle code and make it more complex, in order for the turtle to make a more complex figure:
+Now you can modify the turtle code and make it more complex, for the turtle to make a more complex figure:

 ![](/assets/chapter-5-1-images/13.Turtle-graphics-06.png)